 Introduce your child to the dances of Ireland such as the Traditional Irish Jig.
 Classes are progressive and will move into reels and team dances.

 - Irish Dance - Beginner (ages 4-13)

 - Irish Dance - Continuing (ages 5-17) - must have completed the Jig and Reel

 - Irish Dance - Heavy Shoe (ages 7-17) - must also be enrolled in Continuing

 Fall and Winter Sessions are offered.
 Please see details in the hard-copy program guide or on this site under the tab Programs, click Program Guide.
 The dance curriculum has been carefully planned to address all ages and levels of development.
 Students will benefit by taking both fall and winter sessions in preparation for the Spring Dance Recital.
 All students must be the required age by the first day of class.
 Some classes require prior training or instructor approval.
 For the fall session, most classes will have a parent demonstration on the last class of the fall session.
 Note: There is an additional fee for all costumes for the dance recital.
-The 2020 Dance Recital will be held on Thursday, April 30, 2020 at 7pm at the Community Center.

 Dance Attire: All black leotard with pink or white tights.
 Ballet shoes are required the first day of class.
 Hair must be pulled back away from the face and tied up off the neck.
 Certain classes may have specific dance attire requirements listed in the brochure description or detailed by the instructor.